 Why won’t tulips rebloom in warmer climates?

 There is an interesting answer to this question.
-In Holland where many of the tulips bulbs are grown, they are artifically made larger by mowing the tulip fields to cut off their heads just as they are about to bloom.
+In Holland, where many of the tulips bulbs are grown, they are artificially made larger.
+This is done by mowing the tulip fields to cut off their heads just as they are about to bloom.
 This forces the bulb to grow larger.
-“French Tulips” are forced for a second year, and as a result for either group, the bulbs cannot wait to divide when they finally are allowed to bloom!
+“French Tulips” are forced for a second year.
+As a result for either group, the bulbs cannot wait to divide when they finally are allowed to bloom!
 Thus, the result is many small bulbs, most of which are too small to bloom and just send up green shoots.
 These are replanted in Holland or in cold climates to grow on.
-In warm climates, only about 20% of tulips will rebloom, but they are smaller blooms with varying heights, and certainly not the showy groupings of the first year.
+In warm climates, only about 20% of tulips will rebloom, but they are smaller blooms with varying heights.

-I treat tulips as annuals, thank them for their efforts and pull them out after blooming to make room for annuals or to leave the bed neater.
+I treat tulips as annuals, thank them for their efforts and pull them out after blooming.
+This makes room for annuals or leaving the bed neater.

 Hi there.
 I bought few tulip bulbs from amazon.
 They came from you.
 Do I need to chill them before planting them ?
 I live in Arizona so it isn’t cold enough.
 Did you guys chill them before selling them or do I need to do that ?